tsukinoko-kun/ClayMan/Readme.md

 ## About ClayMan

-`ClayMan` is mainly a wrapper class for ClayMan.
+`ClayMan` is mainly a wrapper class for Clay.
 It handles the boilerplate and provides a flexible interface for Clay with a few handy additions

 ### Features

-- Handles the initialization of ClayMan.
+- Handles the initialization of Clay.
 - Exposes the underlying functions of Clay in a simplified form.
 - Manages Clay_Strings to allow for std::string usage.
 - Provides handy utility functions for configuration parameters.